Wolverhampton Wanderers W.F.C.

 Wolverhampton Wanderers Women's Football Club (/ˌwʊlvərˈhæmptən/ WUUL-vər-HAMP-tən), commonly known as Wolves Women, is an English women's football club affiliated with Wolverhampton Wanderers F.C.
-The club play in the FA Women's National League North.
+The club plays in the Womens Super League 2 for the 2026–27 season, after being promoted from the Womens National League.

 History

 The club began playing in 1975 as Heathfield Rovers.
 After becoming Wolverhampton & Wednesbury Tube LFC the following season, they later settled on Wolverhampton Ladies.
 Just before 1993–94 the club got permission from Wolverhampton Wanderers to call themselves Wolverhampton Wanderers Women's Football Club and they were promoted to the FA Women's Premier League National Division that season.
 However, after two seasons they were relegated back to the Northern Division.
-Rachel Unitt came through the club's youth system and scored 12 goals in 1999-00 before signing for Everton the following season.
+Rachel Unitt came through the club's youth system and scored 12 goals in 1999–00 before signing for Everton the following season.

 In May 2001 Dennis Mortimer was appointed manager.
 He challenged for promotion in his three seasons in charge but left in 2004, citing work commitments.
 In 2004–05 Wolves Women were runners-up to Sunderland but star players Emily Westwood and Amy McCann left for Everton during the summer and the club finished sixth in 2005–06.

 Wolves Women were relegated to the Midland Combination after finishing 11th in 2006–07.
 In May 2008 the club was boosted by full affiliation with Wolverhampton Wanderers and a partnership with Wolverhampton College.

 On Thursday 19 April 2012 Wolves Women won the Midland Combination Title gaining promotion back to the Northern Division for the 2012–13 Season.
 They followed that up with a 2–0 win over rivals Stoke in the League Cup Final to complete the League and cup double.

 The 2014–15 season for Wolves Women was one to forget.
 They saw themselves relegated and bottom of the Northern Division.
 Wolves only managed 8 points from 22 games, and this saw a change in coaching staff at the end of the season.

 At the start of the 2015–16 season, Steve Cullis was named manager and has been given the aim of promotion back into the Northern Division, as well as developing the youth section of the club.
 Wolves also withdrew their reserve team from the FA Women's Premier League Reserves (Midlands), the reserves had been playing in the WPL for the past 13 seasons.